cwi-dis/iotsa/docs/gettingStarted.md

 If your iotsa board has the NeoPixel LED the board will communicate exception status conditions (during normal operation the LED will be off, unless programmed differently).
 The following patterns have the following meaning:

 - _Orange_: the board is trying to connect to the configured WiFi network.
-- _Yellow (flashing)_: the board is in configuration mode (at address `192.168.4.1` on its private WiFi network) because it has not been configured yet or because its configured WiFi network is unavailable.
+- _Yellow (flashing)_: the board is in configuration mode (at address `192.168.4.1` on its private WiFi network) because it has not been configured yet or because its configured WiFi network is unavailable.* Use the normal _Upload_ command to flash your new program.
+* Use the normal _Upload_ command to flash your new program.

 - _Magenta (flashing)_: the board is in configuration mode (at address `192.168.4.1` on its private WiFi network) because you asked it to go to configuration mode.
 - _Cyan (flashing)_: the board is in OTA-programming mode.
 - _Cyan_: the board is in OTA-programming mode and new software is being uploaded.